Booking status: I am currently fully booked until January 2023.

 I will keep you updated with regular photos of my progress as I work on the piece, so you can watch it come to life!
 Let me know if your portrait is a gift for someone – as I like to share these progress images to my social media accounts.
 If you want it to be a surprise gift I will hold off on posting to social media until after your giftee has received their portrait.

 Please let me know if you would like additional print copies of the artwork if you have someone you’d like to give a copy to, or keep for yourself.
-Prices vary depending on size, and start at £20 per print, with a 10% discount for additional prints (Please note this is for personal use only – not for commercial use).
+Prices vary depending on size, and start at £30 per print (minimum size A4), with a 10% discount for additional prints (Please note this is for personal use only – not for commercial use).

 Step 6 – POSTAGE

 Once the commission is complete I will request your delivery address.
+Shipping is free worldwide.
 Your artwork will be shipped to your provided address via Royal Mail insured and tracked delivery.
 All commissions come already mounted inside a white mount, with a signed certificate of authenticity and will be wrapped in decorative tissue paper.

-All artwork is sent flat.
-I use two slices of greyboard, cut down to be a bit bigger than the piece, taped together on 3 sides to create a pouch which the artwork slides into.
-I then send it inside a box padded out with air pockets so it’s propped up in the dead centre of the box.
-Even if the box gets squished by rough handling during transit, the artwork will still be protected.
+All artwork is sent flat and well-protected, inside a ribbon-wrapped presentation giftbox, which is then carefully padded inside a larger shipping box.
+Even if the packaging gets squished by rough handling during transit, the artwork will still be protected.
 I’ve never had any artwork arrive damaged this way.